sturchio/Section_AI_MMBA_Project__August_2025/Project Repo/frontend/README.md

-# Event Slammer Frontend
+# Event_Ideate Frontend

-This is the Vite + React + Tailwind frontend for Event Slammer.
+This is the Vite + React + Tailwind frontend for Event_Ideate.

 ## 🚀 Getting Started